Rubaikaa/Data-Science-Internship/README.md

 - Summarize insights and observations.

 **Outcome:**
-- A Jupyter Notebook or Python script with EDA steps, visualizations, and detailed insights.
+- A Colab Notebook or Python script with EDA steps, visualizations, and detailed insights.

 ---